QuantEcon/cbc_2024/tuesday/regression.md

 data
 ```

+We'll convert both series into rates of change.

 ```{code-cell} ipython3
 data = data.pct_change() * 100
 data = data.reset_index().dropna()
 data
 ```

+Let's have a look at our data.

+Notice in the code below that Matplotlib plays well with pandas.

 ```{code-cell} ipython3
 fig, ax = plt.subplots()